 2- You can see a lot in a short period of time

 I tend to be a relatively fast traveller (although this might change with the pending arrival of baby butterfly!) and with only four days on my first trip to Iceland I was pleased that I managed to squeeze in all of the major attractions.
 There are lots of pre-designed trips in Iceland which incorporate a number of the major attractions along with transport which makes it really convenient for the traveller.
-I did a one-day tour which included a visit to the blue lagoon, the geysers and the gulfoss waterfall.
+I did a one-day tour of the Golden Circle which included a visit to the blue lagoon, the geysers and the gulfoss waterfall.
 Whilst I’m not usually the tour ‘type’, due to the remote nature of some of the attractions and limited time that I had available I found that this worked really well for me.

 3- It’s so dramatic